lauravoelker/lauravoelker.github.io/index.md

   overlay_filter: "0.3"
   overlay_image: /assets/images/Header_6.svg
 ---

-**A Guide to Security, AI, and Cloud Adoption in Microsoft Azure**<br>
+**A Guide to Azure Infrastructure, Hybrid Cloud, and Modern Workloads**<br>

 Hello.
 I’m Laura, a Partner Development Manager for Microsoft Azure.
-My mission is to help business leaders, consultants, and partners confidently adopt Azure by combining clear security best practices, AI guidance, and practical tooling.
+My focus is on helping partners and businesses design, build, and scale Azure environments – from first workloads to complex hybrid infrastructures.

+I combine practical guidance on infrastructure, architecture, and cloud adoption with insights into security and AI, so you can move forward with clarity and confidence.

-On this blog you’ll find:
+**On this blog you’ll find:**<br>

-**Practical guides**<br>
-For getting started with security in Azure.

-**Clear explainations**<br>
-Of how AI and security tools work in the Microsoft Azure Cloud

-**Partner insights**<br>
-And real-world use cases: what’s working, what’s new, and what can help your business or sumtomers today

-**What you’ll find here**<br>
-▸ Detailed guides on each phase of Microsoft’s Cloud Adoption Framework<br>
-▸ Security checklists, PowerShell scripts, and white-label PDFs you can use today<br>
-▸ AI use cases that drive business value in Azure<br>
-▸ Licensing tips to optimize spend and compliance<br>
-▸ Regular updates on cloud, AI, and security trends<br>
+Practical infrastructure guidance
+From first Azure deployments to hybrid and scalable environments

+Clear architecture insights
+How Azure services work together across on-premises and cloud

+Partner-focused enablement
+Real-world scenarios, use cases, and what actually works in customer projects

 **Featured Articles**<br>
 [Hybrid-First CAF Plan: From Strategy to a Living Backlog]({{ '/caf-plan/' | relative_url }})